MinscoVFX/therebelion/EXIT_VERIFICATION.md

 Safety Note: Fast Mode uses skipPreflight + processed-first confirmation.
 For critical value withdrawals use normal mode with simulation.

+## 10.1 DBC Builder Placeholder Warning

+Until `DBC_CLAIM_FEE_DISCRIMINATOR` is populated with the production 8-byte discriminator the claim instruction will be a placeholder and will fail on-chain.
+Replace the default env placeholder as soon as the official value is confirmed from Meteora documentation / IDL.

 ## 10. Security / Safety Observations